Quintet in E flat Major, Op.24

 Fritz Volbach (1861-1940) was born in the German town of Wipperfürth.
 He entered the Cologne Conservatory where he studied with Ferdinand Hiller and Eduard Grell.
 Besides composing he served as Music Director in Mainz and Tübingen and was appointed professor.
 Later, he served as a professor and Music Director at the University of Münster.
 Volbach's compositions include an opera, works for orchestra and chamber music

-Other works for this same combination which may be of interest to you and which we publish are Ernst Pauer's Quintet in F Major, Op.44, and Heinrich von Herzogenberg's Quintet in E flat Major, Op.43.
+Other works for this same combination which may be of interest to you and which we publish are Ernst Pauer's Quintet in F Major, Op.44, Fritz Spindler's Quintet in F Major, Op.360 and Heinrich von Herzogenberg's Quintet in E flat Major, Op.43.